Junliang-Wang/idtpy/README.md

 [comment]: <> ([![Downloads]&#40;https://img.shields.io/github/downloads/nextnanopy/nextnanopy/total&#41;]&#40;https://github.com/nextnanopy/nextnanopy/releases&#41;)

-`idtpy` is a simple Python package for the design and modelling of Interdigital Transducers (IDTs).
+`idtpy` is a user-friendly Python package for **Interdigital Transducers (IDTs)**.
+Our goal is to **simplify the design process** by focusing in physical parameters (e.g. resonant frequency) and providing **simple modelling tools** to predict the transducer response, both in the frequency and in the time domain.

+`idtpy` further allows **exporting easily the IDT design** to a common CAD format, GDSII, thus it smoothly integrates with standard fabrication processes.

+Currently, the **available IDT designs** are:
+- **Regular IDT**: standard and uniform design.
+- **Exponential Chirp IDT**: non-uniform design.
+See Junliang Wang et al. XXX (2022)
+- **Linear Chirp IDT**: non-uniform design.
+See Junliang Wang et al. XXX (2022)
+- **Split52 IDT**: generation of higher harmonics.
+See Florian Schulein et al. Nature Nanotechnology (2015)
+- **Dart IDT**: unidirectional SAW emission.
+See Etienne Dumur et al. Applied Physics Letters (2019)

+## What is an Interdigital Transducer (IDT)?
-IDTs are widely used in telecommunication industries as filters or delay lines.
+IDTs are widely used in telecommunication industries as filters or delay lines, and recently also found its applications in quantum technologies.
 It is composed by surface metallic electrodes deposited on a piezoelectric substrate.
 Applying an oscillating input signal, a surface acoustic wave (SAW) is generated thanks to the piezoelectric coupling.
 The properties of this emitted SAW is determined by the design of the electrodes.
 Changing the unit cell pattern allows for instance extension in the frequency band response (chirp IDT), unidirectional emission (Dart IDT) or generation of higher harmonics (Split 52 IDT).

-The goal of `idtpy` is to become a user-friendly tool to work with IDTs, covering from the design process with physical parameters to simple modelling of the transducer response.

 ## Cite
 If you use `idtpy` in any scientific publication, please, cite it as XXX.